YarRuin/LOBAP/README.md

-Library of Babel is a mod for Library of Ruina that reworks entire game, so it becomes more challanging and interesting to play.
+Library of Babel is a mod for Library of Ruina that significantly reworks the game, making it more challenging and engaging.

 LOBAP is an Archipelago integration mod for Library of Babel.
 It turns Library of Babel progression (Key/Battle pages, Abnormalities, EGO etc.) into Archipelago items and locations, allowing multiworld randomization with other games.